Grove, Oklahoma: Education

-Northeast Oklahoma A&M College serves the adult community's post-secondary college educational needs.
-In nearby Afton Oklahoma Northeast Tech offers technical training opportunities in many educational and technical fields of studies.
+Northeastern Oklahoma A&M College serves the adult community's post-secondary college educational needs.
+In nearby Afton, Oklahoma, the Northeast Technology Center's Afton Campus offers technical training opportunities in many educational and technical fields of studies.

 Government

 Grove has a council-manager system of government.
 There are four wards within the city.
 Representation consist of a mayor, vice-mayor, and three other council members.
 The mayor represents one of the wards within the city, and the vice-mayor is an at-large member.
 The current council members are: